Science Lesson: Prokaryotes and Eukaryotes

 Understanding cells is essential for scientists seeking to understand life.
 In this lesson, students are introduced to the two broad types of cells: prokaryotes and eukaryotes, using microscopes to investigate the structure and form of each.

-All living things can be divided into two broad groups depending on whether their cells have membrane-bound organelles or not.
-An organelle is a small part that carries out a specific function in a cell.
-These two groups are called prokaryotes (pronounced proh-kar-ee-otes) and eukaryotes (pronounced yoo-KAR-ee-otes).
+- All living things can be divided into two broad groups depending on whether their cells have membrane-bound organelles or not.

 Prepared hands-on materials, full year grade-specific curriculum, and personalized live professional development designed to support mastery of current state science standards.